RetroDECK/ES-DE/INSTALL.md

 **~/.emulationstation/es_input.cfg:**

 You normally don't need to modify this file manually as it's created by the built-in input configuration step.
-This procedure is detailed in the [User Guide](USERGUIDE.md#input-device-configuration).
+This procedure is detailed in the [User guide](USERGUIDE.md#input-device-configuration).

-If your controller and keyboard stop working, you can delete the `~/.emulationstation/es_input.cfg` file to make the input configuration screen re-appear on the next run.
+If your controller and keyboard stop working, you can delete the **~/.emulationstation/es_input.cfg** file to make the input configuration screen re-appear on the next startup, or you can start ES-DE with the **--force-input-config** command line argument.

 ## Command line arguments

-You can use `--help` or `-h` to view a list of command line options, as shown here.
+You can use **--help** or **-h** to view the list of command line options, as shown here.

 ### Unix